Manonedde/scil_mri_longdata/docs/source/pipeline/evaluation_metrics.rst

      Figure 1.
 Representation of the extraction of Bundle-streamlines and Bundle-average measures.

 Bundle-profile
-  To generate the bundle-profile (also called track-profiles), `Tractometry Flow`_ first compute a centroid which is then resampled to **20 equidistant points**.
+  To generate the bundle-profile (also called track-profiles), `Tractometry Flow`_ first computes a centroid which is then resampled to **20 equidistant points**.
   Each voxel will have the section label (1 to 20) of its closest centroid point (Figure 2).

   .. figure:: bundles_profiling.png